rigdev/docs/docs/database/manage-database.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Managing Databases using the SDK or CLI
+# Managing Databases

-## Overview

 This document provides instructions on managing databases using the SDK or CLI.
-It covers various operations such as fetching and updating databases, as well as creating, feching and deleting tables (or collections).
+It covers various operations such as fetching and updating databases, as well as creating, fetching, and deleting tables (or collections).

 <hr class="solid" />